bigchaindb/bigchaindb/docs/root/source/terminology.md

 ## Node

-A **BigchainDB node** is a machine or set of closely-linked machines running RethinkDB Server, BigchainDB Server, and related software.
+A **BigchainDB node** is a machine or set of closely-linked machines running RethinkDB/MongoDB Server, BigchainDB Server, and related software.
 (A "machine" might be a bare-metal server, a virtual machine or a container.)
 Each node is controlled by one person or organization.

 ## Cluster